rafaelma/pgbackman/docs/manual.rst

 --------------

-A backup server needs to have access to the ``pgbackman`` database and to all PgSQL nodes is taken backups for.
+A backup server needs to have access to the ``pgbackman`` database and to all PgSQL nodes where is taken backups or restoring data.
 This can be done like this:

 #.
 Update ``/etc/pgbackman/pgbackman.conf`` with the database
    parameters needed by PgBackMan to access the central metadata